D'Aundre Pryce-Pierre

 Insufficient directional signage

-The signage around campus to help students navigate was very hard to decipher as there is lots of other posters, student art work, etc. plastered everywhere.
+The signage around campus to help students navigate was very hard to decipher as there is lots of other posters, student art work, etc. plastered everywhere which led to a lot of cognitive overload.

 How might we help students explore campus?